Pre-Code Hollywood: Social problem films

 The avaricious businessman remained a recurring character in pre-Code cinema.
 In The Match King (1932), Warren William played an industrialist based on real-life Swedish entrepreneur Ivar Kreuger, himself nicknamed the "Match King", who attempts to corner the global market on matches.
 William's vile character, Paul Kroll, commits robbery, fraud, and murder on his way from a janitor to a captain of industry.
-When the market collapses in the 1929 crash, Kroll is ruined and commits suicide to avoid imprisonment.
+When the market collapses in the 1929 crash, Kroll is ruined and chooses suicide over imprisonment.
 William played another unscrupulous businessman in Skyscraper Souls (1932): David Dwight, a wealthy banker who owns a building named after himself that is larger than the Empire State Building.
 He tricks everyone he knows into poverty to appropriate others' wealth.
 He is ultimately shot by his secretary (Verree Teasdale), who then ends the film and her own life by walking off the roof of the skyscraper.

 Americans' mistrust and dislike of lawyers was a frequent topic of dissection in social problem films such Lawyer Man (1933), State's Attorney, and The Mouthpiece (1932).
 In films such as Paid (1930), the legal system turns innocent characters into criminals.
 The life of Joan Crawford's character is ruined and her romantic interest is executed so that she may live free, although she is innocent of the crime for which the district attorney wants to convict her.
 Religious hypocrisy was addressed in such films as The Miracle Woman (1931), starring Barbara Stanwyck and directed by Frank Capra.
-Stanwyck also portrayed a nurse and initially reluctant heroine who manages to save, via unorthodox means, two young children in danger from nefarious characters (including Clark Gable as a malevolent chauffeur) in Night Nurse (1931).

 Many pre-Code films dealt with the economic realities of a country struggling to find its next meal.
 In Blonde Venus (1932), Marlene Dietrich's character resorts to prostitution to feed her child, and Claudette Colbert's character in It Happened One Night (1934) gets her comeuppance for throwing a tray of food onto the floor by later finding herself without food or financial resources.
 Joan Blondell's character in Big City Blues (1932) reflects that, as a chorus girl, she regularly received diamonds and pearls as gifts, but now must content herself with a corned beef sandwich.
 In Union Depot (1932), Douglas Fairbanks Jr. puts a luscious meal as the first order of business on his itinerary after coming into money.